Rex Applegate: World War II

 In 1941, Applegate was developing armed and unarmed close quarter combat courses for the US Army at Camp Ritchie when he was recruited by Wild Bill Donovan for the OSS, specifically to build and run what was called "The School for Spies and Assassins", the location of which is now Camp David.
 Donovan had Applegate learn all that he could about armed and unarmed fighting from William E. Fairbairn to form a brutal and effective system.
 He was the close-combat coordinator for all clandestine missions and this role brought him into contact with other fighters and martial artists of the time period such as a Finnish soldier who killed 21 Russians with a knife, and the founder of the British SAS: David Stirling.

 At one point during the war, he served as the personal bodyguard to President Franklin D Roosevelt.

 Postwar life

 After the close of World War II, Applegate spent the next 15 years as an advisor to the government of Mexico who made him an "Honorary General".

 Applegate was friends with actor John Wayne and in addition to teaching Wayne how to shoot, Applegate served as a technical advisor on the set of The Alamo.
 Applegate was said to be the source and inspiration for several of Ian Fleming's characters in the James Bond novels.

-When not traveling to promote his pistol-shooting methods, Applegate spent his last years at the Applegate House in Yoncalla, Oregon and at his home in Scottsburg, Oregon.
-Rex Applegate's daughter, historian Shannon Applegate, who writes and lectures on Oregon and the Applegate family history, lives in the adjacent homestead.
-Granddaughter, Jessica Applegate Brown, owns and manages Applegate House Vineyards, an organic vineyard on the historic Applegate House property.
+When not traveling to promote his pistol-shooting methods, Applegate spent his last years in Yoncalla, Oregon and at his home in Scottsburg, Oregon.
+Applegate's daughter is Shannon Applegate.